pigro85/pigro85/README.md

 - 👋 Hi, I'm @pigro85
 - 👀 I'm interested in gaming and blockchain
-- 🌱 I'm currently learning decentralized stuff and docker :)
+- 🌱 I'm currently learning decentralized stuff
 - 📫 You can reach me via Twitter or Telegram
+-